Jana Rodriguez Hertz: Biography

+Contributions

+Rodriguez Hertz works on dynamical systems and ergodic theory.

 Since 2011, Rodriguez Hertz has been involved in the Uruguayan educational debate.
 She has participated in numerous interviews, public events and conferences on the subject.
 She has developed a critical point of view on the educational budget, PISA tests, teaching career development, and other topics.
 Her particular point of view made her a benchmark of public opinion on the issues.
 She has been a columnist in different media, highlighting her participation in 2014 in the "La Tertulia" episode of the program En Perspectiva by Emiliano Cotelo on Radio El Espectador, as well as the "Jana y sus hermanas" and the "Suena Tremendo" episodes on the same radio station.
 She is also the author of the blog, "¿Y por qué no?".